tanvisaxena1901/tanvisaxena1901/README.md

 I am Tanvi Saxena.
 I am persuing Bachelor of Technology focused in Computer Science from Banasthali Vidyapith.
 I am a self motivated person and a fast learner along with that I have strong interpersonal skills.I see the world as a network of connected systems.I study these systems and their relationships to build what i need,from what I know.I look for opportunities that interests me and keeps me motivated.I am an experienced developer skilled in C++, Java, MERN, Javascript and its frameworks. ⚡ I am involved in a lot of *organizational works* in college related to clubs, hackathons, fests and workshops and helped in building many communities from scratch.

 ### 🌱 What do I do and What have I done?
+- Interned at JP Morgan and Chase as a software developer.
-- Finalist at Jp Morgan and Chase CodeForGood 2022 National Hackathon.
+- Finalist at JP Morgan and Chase CodeForGood 2022 National Hackathon.
 - Recipient of Google Generation 2022 Scholarship and AWS Machine learning Scholarship by Udacity.
 - Selected by Amazon for Amazon Machine Learning Summer School June 2022.
 - Lead at Unstop Igniters Club, Banasthali Vidyapith.